Glossary

 By Becky Adelberg

 During Passover, the seder plate is used to help retell the story of Passover and the Exodus from Egypt.
-Historically it is said that the seder plate differed from the seder plates we use today of ceramic, china or silver.
-The original seder plate was said to have been made from wicker in which Passover’s symbolic foods were placed…(more)
+Historically, seder plates differed from today’s plates, which are made from ceramic, china, or silver.
+The original seder plate was said to have been made from wicker, in which Passover’s symbolic foods were placed…(more)

 /